 be found in the Code of Federal Regulations (21 CFR).
 All substances that requested classification after 1997 were given a GRAS Notice which is decided

-terms, a GRAS classification earlier
+government.
+To explain simply, a GRAS classification earlier

 than 1997 was sanctioned by the FDA and later than